Calcaneal spur

 When you set out to do something, you may feel a stabbing pain in your heel.
 Mornings bring their share of "cold" pains, especially when you take your first steps after waking up.
 These pains are not limited to the foot, but can also radiate down the leg.

-As a result of the inflammatory reaction, the calcaneal spur may swell, creating a sensation of heat in the heel area.
+As a result of the inflammatory reaction, the heel spur may swell, creating a sensation of heat in the heel area.
 Sometimes, a slight elevation may even be visible or palpable in the heel.
 Although heel spurs can often go unnoticed due to the absence of obvious symptoms, some people do suffer from them.
 At one time, heel spurs were often treated surgically, with little success in alleviating long-term pain.
 However, the good news is that surgery is only necessary in exceptional cases.
 On the other hand, there are ways to alleviate the discomfort of heel spurs with the tips below.

 How long does a calcaneal spur last?